-The holidays are a hectic time of year.
-There’s a lot of added hustle and bustle as family and friends gather to celebrate the season, and your dog’s regular routine may be impossible to keep.
-Just like people, dogs react differently to changes in schedule and environment, but luckily there are things you can do keep your pup happy and healthy during the holidays.
+The holidays can be a hectic time of year.
+There’s a lot of added hustle and bustle as family and friends gather to celebrate the season.

 Just as important as physical exercise is mental stimulation.
-Food puzzles and toys can keep your dog occupied and give them something to focus on other than the added activity in the home.
+Food puzzles and toys can keep dogs occupied and give them something to focus on other than the added activity in the home.

-If you know your dog is anxious around guests, make sure you give them a quiet place to hang out away from the action.
-But even if your dog is a social butterfly, there will likely be a point when they need a break.
-Have a designated place in mind that you can take them when they need a time-out.
+If you know your dog is anxious around guests, make sure you give her a quiet place to hang out away from the action.
+But even if your dog is a social butterfly, there will likely be a point when she needs a break.
+So, have a designated place in mind where you can take her when she needs a timeout.